wizlab-it/dyspatcher/README.md

 ## Client

-The client is web based and runs on any modern desktop/mobile web browser (via teh *crypto.subtle* Javascript Web API).
+The client is web based and runs on any modern desktop/mobile web browser.

 ### Custom encryption keys

-By default, on loading the Web Client generates new random encryption keys.
+By default, on loading the Web Client generates new random encryption keys (via the *crypto.subtle* Javascript Web API).

-It is possible to use custom key, generated manually.
-To set the custome keys, click on the *Use custom keys* link on the login form and enter the private and public keys along with the username you want to use.
+It is possible to use custom encryption keys, generated manually.
+To set the custom keys, click on the *Use custom keys* link on the login form and enter the private and public keys along with the username you want to use.

 Encryption keys can be generated with *openssl*: